diskuv/dkml-runtime-distribution/src/none/README.md

 Each one of the following sections has its own opam constraints ...

 All DKML + DKSDK repo pkgs:

 * At least one is selected as a cornerstone.
 Ex. `ocaml-variants.4.12.1+options+dkml+msvc64`
 * All other packages must be constrained to versions that are present in UNION(DKML repo,DKSDK repo).
 Ex. `(mirage-crypto.0.10.3 | mirage-crypto.0.10.4)`

-Foundation packages (either ci-packages -or- full-no-ci-pkgs -or- some other flavor) {nit: rename flavor to foundation}
+Foundation packages (either ci-packages -or- full-pkgs -or- some other flavor) {nit: rename flavor to foundation}

 * All packages are presence constraints.
 Ex. `dune`

 No-go packages (known not to compile on Win32 like Async, or known bad license)

 * Some packages are no-presence constraints.
 Ex. `!async`
 * Autoprobe packages are version constraints.
 Ex. `!async.v0.14.0`

 `https://github.com/ocaml-opam/opam-0install-solver ==> solution ALPHA is a list of transitive_reach{cornerstore,foundation} (pkg,ver).`

 Remainder of Opam packages are free-floating

 * Package `a` picked at random.
 Test adding `a` to ALPHA; if build and test of `a` on Windows works, add it to "tested" package.
 * All packages are presence constraints.
 Ex. `helloworld`

 `https://github.com/ocaml-opam/opam-0install-solver ==> solution is a list of transitive_reach{cornerstore,foundation,tested} (pkg,ver).`

 Then:

 * Any (pkg,ver) present in both Opam and fdopen that are equivalent are removed from compact fdopen repository.
 (New rule)
 * Any pkg with (pkg,ver) not present in full fdopen repository is removed from compact fdopen repository.
 (Old rule)